Praful22/A1-unitree-Quadrupedal-robot/README.md

 ## Task Results and Corresponding Score Breakdown:
 #### Task 1
 - Walking: All requirements for Task 1 were successfully completed, with each specified motion being performed at ≥ 0.5 m/s or ≥ 0.5 rad/s, as specified.
 Plots of the relevant velocity (linear or angular) vs. time are shown in Figures 5 through 8 for each task.
-Video of each motion is available in the linked folder.
 Score: All requirements achieved - yielding 35 points.

 <img width="1238" alt="Screenshot 2024-05-09 at 11 28 34 PM" src="https://github.com/Praful22/A1-unitree-Quadrupedal-robot/assets/65821250/b3d4244f-9f5e-46a8-a8ef-1a66acea6c74">